A-Foliations of codimension two on compact simply-connected manifolds: Abstract

 \section{Abstract}

-We show that a singular Riemannian foliation of codimension $2$ on a compact simply-connected Riemannian $(n+2)$-manifold, with regular leaves homeomorphic to the $n$-torus, is given by a smooth effective $n$-torus action.
+We show that a singular Riemannian foliation of codimension two on a compact simply-connected Riemannian $(n+2)$-manifold, with regular leaves homeomorphic to the $n$-torus, is given by a smooth effective $n$-torus action.
+This solves in the negative for the codimension $2$ case a question about the existence of foliations by exotic tori on simply-connected manifolds.